ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-example-overlays.md

 ## Multisite – multitenant
 {: #v2t-example-overlays-multi-site-mt}

 Multisite single-tenant is also a use case and network deployment pattern where tenants require a solution with conflicting IP spaces and complete route table isolation.
 This topology provides seamless site recovery by using dynamic routing protocols, such as BGP.
-The vCenter Server automation doesn't deploy multisite topology automatically.
-However, you can customize the default single-site topology post initial vCenter Server deployment.
+The {{site.data.keyword.vcf-auto}} automation doesn't deploy multisite topology automatically.
+However, you can customize the default single-site topology post initial {{site.data.keyword.vcf-auto}} deployment.
 When you have the compute capacity in the required data center, you can deploy the required extra edge nodes manually.
 Then, you can create a new edge cluster for the Tier-0 and Tier-1 gateways through NSX-T. This overlay topology is highly scalable and it is possible to automate, for example by using Ansible and Terraform.

 This option is suitable for customers with workloads that run on a multiple data center, single tenant, and have overlapping IP addresses inside their own workloads.

-Overlapping IP addresses refers to overlay segments between customer environments that run on the vCenter Server instance.
+Overlapping IP addresses refers to overlay segments between customer environments that run on the {{site.data.keyword.vcf-auto}} instance.
 {: note}

 The following diagram shows an example of a multisite – multitenant topology.
 It consists of a two layer Tier-0 design with three edge clusters.
 The routing table separation is done at Tier-1 and optionally also at the regional Tier-0 level.
 For this, consider two edge clusters in the two data centers or zones in a multizone region.
 And also, one edge cluster deployed across the multizone region with edge nodes in each participating zone or data center.

 ![Multisite – multitenant example topology](../../images/v2t-diagrams-2-zone-mt.svg "Multisite – multitenant example topology for NSX-T deployment."){: caption="Figure 5.
 Multisite – multitenant example topology" caption-side="bottom"}

-1. The vCenter Server automation deploys a single site solution, which can be manually expanded to support the target multisite topology.
+1. The {{site.data.keyword.vcf-auto}} automation deploys a single site solution, which can be manually expanded to support the target multisite topology.
 The deployment includes a single vCenter and three NSX-T Managers that are deployed on the cluster on the initial {{site.data.keyword.cloud_notm}} data center location.
 You must expand the compute capacity to have resources available in the other {{site.data.keyword.cloud_notm}} data center or zone in the specific {{site.data.keyword.cloud_notm}} multizone region.
-2. The vCenter Server automation deploys two edge cluster transport nodes and a single edge cluster for your Tier-0 and Tier-1 gateways.
+2. The {{site.data.keyword.vcf-auto}} automation deploys two edge cluster transport nodes and a single edge cluster for your Tier-0 and Tier-1 gateways.
 The default Tier-1 Gateway is not necessary, and it can be removed.
 3. In the initial {{site.data.keyword.cloud_notm}} data center, access to private network is provided though private uplinks, which are attached to a portable subnet on a private primary VLAN on the {{site.data.keyword.cloud_notm}} private network.
 If you provision your instance with public interfaces, access to public network is provided though public uplinks, which are attached to a portable subnet on a public VLAN on the {{site.data.keyword.cloud_notm}} public network.
 The uplinks have specific IP addresses to this data center and they cannot move between the data centers.
 4. You must deploy two additional edge cluster transport nodes manually.
 Also, you must create a new edge cluster for your Tier-0 and Tier-1 gateways in the second {{site.data.keyword.cloud_notm}} data center hosts.
 5. In the second {{site.data.keyword.cloud_notm}} data center, access to private network is provided though private uplinks, which are attached to a portable subnet on a private primary VLAN on the {{site.data.keyword.cloud_notm}} private network.
 If you provision your instance with public interfaces, access to public network is provided though public uplinks, which are attached to a portable subnet on a public VLAN on the {{site.data.keyword.cloud_notm}} public network.
 The uplinks have specific IP addresses to this data center and they cannot move between the data centers.